On the equivalence of all models for $(\infty,2)$-categories: Preliminaries

-\begin{define} Given a marked simplicial set \((X, E)\) we define its \ndef{marked core} as the sub-simplicial set of \(X\) spanned by those \(n\)-simplices whose \(1\)-dimensional faces are marked, \ie they belong to \(E\).
-We will denote by \(\kappa (X, E)\) the marked core of \((X, E)\). \end{define}
+\begin{define} Given a marked simplicial set \((X, E_X)\) we define its \ndef{marked core} as the sub-simplicial set of \(X\) spanned by those \(n\)-simplices whose \(1\)-dimensional faces are marked, \ie they belong to \(E_X\).
+We will denote by \(\kappa (X, E_X)\) the marked core of \((X, E_X)\). \end{define}

-\begin{thm}[\cite{HTT}] There exists a model category structure on the category \(\s^+\) of marked simplicial sets in which cofibrations are exactly the monomorphisms and the fibrant objects are marked simplicial sets \((X,E)\) in which \(X\) is an \(\infty\)-category and \(E\) is the set of equivalences of \(X\), \ie 1-simplices \(f\colon \Delta^1 \rightarrow X\) which are invertible in \(\ho(X)\). \end{thm}
+\begin{thm}[\cite{HTT}] There exists a model category structure on the category \(\s^+\) of marked simplicial sets in which cofibrations are exactly the monomorphisms and the fibrant objects are marked simplicial sets \((X, E_X)\) in which \(X\) is an \(\infty\)-category and \(E_X\) is the set of equivalences of \(X\), \ie \(1\)-simplices \(f\colon \Delta^1 \rightarrow X\) which are invertible in \(\ho(X)\). \end{thm}

-This is a special case of Proposition 3.1.3.7 in \cite{HTT}, when \(S=\Delta^0\).
+This is a special case of Proposition 3.1.3.7 in~\cite{HTT}, when \(S=\Delta^0\), combined with the explicit description of the fibrant objects given in Proposition 3.1.4.1 of~\opcit.
 We will refer to the model structure of Theorem~\ref{t:marked-categorical} as the \ndef{marked categorical model structure}, and its weak equivalences as \ndef{marked categorical equivalences}.